backdrop-contrib/slick/README.txt

 - None
   It is all about DIY.
   Doesn't load any extra CSS other than the basic styles required by slick.
-  Skins defined by sub-modules fallback to those defined at the optionset.
+  Skins at the optionset are ignored, only useful to fetch description and your own custom work when not using the sub-modules, nor plugins.
-  If you are using individual slide layout, do the layouts yourself.
+  If using individual slide layout, do the layouts yourself.

 - Classic
   Adds dark background color over white caption, only good for slider (single